Gastric Sleeve Surgery (Vertical Sleeve Gastrectomy)

 Some surgeons require patients to go on special diets in the week(s) before the procedure.

 A non-reversible procedure, gastric sleeve surgery is performed under general anesthesia and takes about one to two hours.
-Afterward you will probably stay in the hospital for one or two days; recovery from gastric sleeve surgery may last a few weeks.
+Afterward you will probably stay in the hospital for one or two days; recovery may last a few weeks.

 The abdomen is often swollen and sore for several days.
 Your surgeon may prescribe pain medication for the discomfort.
 Some scarring may occur, but this can be covered with clothing.